mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 8+.
 If you fail roll on the Injury table.
 If you succeed the campaign is successful and you are the guest of honor at innumerable receptions.
 Gain one of Carouse, Diplomat or add one to your Social Standing.
 62 You are put into a difficult situation by political rivals.
 Roll Diplomat or Advocate 8+.
 If you fail you lose one from your Social Standing.
-If you succeed you deftly turn the situation to your favour and gain a rank in Diplomat, Persuade or Investigate as you manage to turn the tables on those who put you into the situation in the first place.
+If you succeed you deftly turn the situation to your favor and gain a rank in Diplomat, Persuade or Investigate as you manage to turn the tables on those who put you into the situation in the first place.
 63 Your cautious approach during a major engagement gains you both admirers and critics within the navy.
 Gain 1D3 Contacts and 1D3 Rivals.